heroku/heroku-buildpack-ruby/README.md

 ### Significant differences

 * Support on-premises deploys that have limited access to the internet.
-* Remove binary incompatible pre-cached gems
+* Does not use Heroku pre-cached gems.
+This avoids an issue with the Postgres gem's binary compatibility with ElephantSQL.

 ### Packager